Germany's economic time bomb: the labor crisis – DW – 05/05/2023

 It's one of the most lamented problems in Germany: a lack of skilled workers.
 Yet the country has record employment.
-DW asked various industry groups how bad the problem is and if immigration is the answer.
+DW asked various industry groups how bad the problem is.

 https://p.dw.com/p/4QvVH